 Instructions

-- Combine the milk, water, and sugar in a bowl or glass measuring cup then stir together and warm in the microwave to 110F add the yeast and stir once more.
+- Combine the milk, water, and sugar in a bowl or glass measuring cup.
+Stir together and warm in the microwave to 110°F. Add the yeast and stir once more.
 Set aside for 5-7 minutes or until a foamy head develops.

-- While the yeast wakes up combine the flour and salt in the bowl of your mixer and whisk together then fit with a paddle attachment.
+- While the yeast wakes up, combine the flour and salt in the bowl of a stand mixer and whisk together, then fit with a paddle attachment.

 - Mix the egg and melted butter into the milk mixture then slowly pour the liquid into your flour mixture while mixing on low.
-Increase the speed to medium high and mix for about 7 minutes or until the dough is elastic and smooth.
+Increase the speed to medium-high and mix for about 7 minutes or until the dough is elastic, smooth, and pulls away from the side of the bowl.

-- Transfer to a large oiled bowl and cover with plastic.
+- Transfer to a large, oiled bowl and cover with plastic wrap.
 Allow to double in size in a warm spot (about an hour).
 You can also refrigerate the dough overnight, in which case you’ll let it warm for an hour when ready to use.

-- Transfer the dough to a floured counter then gently spread out and pat down until it’s just under an inch thick.
+- Transfer the dough to a floured counter, lightly flour the top, then gently spread out and pat down until it’s just under an inch thick.
 Line two baking sheets with parchment paper and sprinkle with cornmeal or semolina.

-- Use a 3 inch round cutter to cut your muffins then gently transfer them to the prepared baking sheets using a spatula or your hands.
-Re-roll the scraps and continue cutting until the dough is used up.
-Cover loosely with plastic and place in a warm spot to rise for about 30 minutes.
+- Use a 2½-inch round cutter to cut your muffins, then gently transfer them to the prepared baking sheets using a spatula or your hands.
+Gently knead together then re-roll the scraps and continue cutting until the dough is used up.
+Cover the pans loosely with plastic wrap and place in a warm spot to rise until visibly puffed for about 30 minutes.

-- Place a large skillet over very low heat.
-Once you can feel the heat when placing your hand a few inches over the surface sprinkle the surface with cornmeal or semolina then carefully place 3-4 muffins on the pan.
-Cover and cook for 5-6 minutes.
-Then carefully flip and cook for another 5-6 minutes.
+- Place a large skillet over medium heat.
+Once you can feel the heat when placing your hand a few inches over the surface, sprinkle the surface with cornmeal or semolina, then carefully place 3-4 muffins on the pan.
+Cover and reduce the heat to medium-low, then cook for 6 to 8 minutes, until each piece is browned on the bottom and appears dry on top.
+(Adjust the heat to low, if the muffins are browning too quickly before the tops have dried out.)
+Then, carefully flip and cook for another 6 to 8 minutes, until browned on the other side.

 Notes